Grant Thornton

-Grant Thornton is the world's seventh-largest by revenue and sixth-largest by number of employees professional services network of independent accounting and consulting member firms which provide assurance, tax and advisory services to privately held businesses, public interest entities, and public sector entities.
-Grant Thornton International Ltd. is a not-for-profit, non-practising, international umbrella membership entity organised as a private company limited by guarantee.
-Grant Thornton International Ltd. is incorporated in London, England, and has no share capital.
+Grant Thornton is a multinational professional services network based in London, United Kingdom.
+It is the seventh-largest in the world by revenue and the sixth-largest by number of employees.
+The network consists of independent accounting and consulting member firms that provide assurance, tax, and advisory services to privately held businesses, public interest entities, and public sector organisations.

+Grant Thornton is composed of member firms affiliated with Grant Thornton International Ltd., a private company limited by guarantee, incorporated in England and Wales.
+Grant Thornton is a not-for-profit, non-practising, international umbrella membership entity, and has no share capital.

-According to Grant Thornton International Ltd (GTIL), member firms within the global organisation operate in 147 markets employing over 68,000 personnel for a combined global revenue of US$7.2 billion.
+Member firms within the Grant Thornton network operate in 147 markets employing around 73,000 personnel for a combined global revenue of US$7.5 billion.

 History

 20th century

 The earliest origins of the name date back to 1904, when the UK firm of Thornton and Thornton was formed in Oxford.
 Through a series of name changes this firm merged in 1959 with another UK firm, Baker & Co, which traced its origins to 1868, to form the firm Thornton Baker.
 In 1975 Thornton Baker merged with Kidston, Jackson, McBain, a UK firm which traced its origins to the Glaswegian accountant, Robert McCowan, who set up in practice in 1844, and was a founder of the Institute of Accountants and Actuaries in Glasgow in 1853.

 In the US, 26-year-old Alexander Richardson Grant founded Alexander Grant & Co in Chicago in 1924.
 Grant had been a senior accountant with Ernst & Ernst (now EY).
 Alexander Grant was committed to providing services to mid-sized companies.

 When Grant died in 1938, Alexander Grant & Co survived the change in leadership and continued to grow nationally.
 In 1969, Alexander Grant & Co joined with firms from Australia, Canada, and the United States to establish the organisation of Alexander Grant Tansley Witt.
 This organisation operated successfully for 10 years.

 In 1980 Alexander Grant & Co and Thornton Baker, firms with similar qualities, clients, personnel numbers and values, joined with 49 other firms to form a global organisation, Grant Thornton.
 In 1986, Alexander Grant & Co and Thornton Baker changed their names to Grant Thornton, reflecting their mutual affiliation and strategic alignment.